fieldOfView/Cura-SimpleShapes/README.md

 Using [Trimesh](https://github.com/mikedh/trimesh) function for simple shapes [creation](https://github.com/mikedh/trimesh/blob/master/trimesh/creation.py).

-Cura-Postprocessing-Scripts
+## Cura-Postprocessing-Scripts
---

 Several postprocessing Scripts are included into the plugin to help the user to generate automaticaly the differents Towers.

 - [RetractTower.py](./resources/RetractTower.py)
 - [SpeedTower.py](./resources/SpeedTower.py)
 - [TempFanTower.py](./resources/TempFanTower.py)

+### Copy Scripts
 These scripts can be copied into the scripts directory via the function **Copy Scripts**

+These scripts can be copied into the scripts directory via the function **Copy Scripts**.
+**After you have copied these scripts, you must restart Cura to see the scripts in the postprocessing scripts list.**

+### Tower generation scripts
-After the next start the scripts must be visible in the Postprocessing scripts.
+After the restart the scripts must be visible in the Postprocessing scripts list.

 ![Adding script](./images/plugins.jpg)